 SLO tracker is a simplified means to track the defined SLOs, Error Budgets and associated burn rate with intuitive graphs and visualizations.
 This feature simplifies the aggregation of SLI metrics coming in from different sources.
 You will be required to first set up your target SLOs.
 The Error Budget will be calculated and allocated accordingly.

-It addresses common SLO related challenges and offers benefits like,
+Our SLO tracker addresses common SLO-related challenges and offers benefits like,

 When multiple tools are used to monitor SLIs, it becomes challenging to keep track of your SLOs in one location.
 With this feature, you get a unified dashboard for all the SLOs that have been set up, in turn giving insights into the SLIs being tracked.
 It gives you a clear visualization of the Error Budget and alerts you when the Error Budget burn rate threshold gets breached.

 Supports Webhook integrations with various observability tools (Prometheus, Pingdom, New Relic) and whenever an alert is received from these tools, the tracker will re-calculate the allocated Error Budget.